Official Website for Harrison County, Iowa

 The second floor of the building was used for court room purposes and jury rooms.

-The building was erected by contractors Yeisley & Stowell during the Centennial year.
+The building was erected by contractors Yeisley and Stowell during the Centennial year.

 It was built by an appropriation of $5,000 on the part of the tax payers of the county and $9,000 donated by the people of Logan.